0xTheProDev/Operational-Transformation/packages/plaintext/README.md

 Head on to [**Discussion**](https://github.com/Progyan1997/Operational-Transformation/discussions) section to report a bug or to ask for any feature.
 Use this [template](https://github.com/Progyan1997/Operational-Transformation/discussions/30) to make it structural and helpful for the maintainer and the contributors.
 Feel to add your queries about using this library as well under _Q & A_ section of it.
 Remember, do not create any Issues by yourself, maintainers of this repository will open one if deemed necessary.

+## Changelog

+See [CHANGELOG](https://github.com/Progyan1997/Operational-Transformation/blob/main/CHANGELOG.md) for more details on what has been changed in the latest release.

 ## Contributing

 See [Contributing Guidelines](https://github.com/Progyan1997/Operational-Transformation/blob/main/.github/CONTRIBUTING.md).